Resource Graph

 .

 Resources are referenced by the tuple (combination of) Resource Type, Resource Class, and Resource ID.
-If Resource ID is omitted, the resource ID of the referencing resource is used (propagated).
-If Resource Class is omitted, the Resource Class of the referencing resource is used (propagated).
+If Resource ID is omitted, the Resource ID of the referencing Resource is used (propagated).
+If Resource Class is omitted, the Resource Class of the referencing Resource is used (propagated).

 The Placeholder has the following format: